Are you ready to discover your college program?

 As health information technology professionals gain experience and education, their earning potential significantly increases.
 Managerial positions in health services pay $99,730 annually, on average.

-What's the Job Outlook for Health Information Technology Careers?
+Jobs Outlook For Health Information Technology Careers

 The job outlook for health information technology careers remains strong.
 The Bureau of Labor Statistics projects health information technology careers to increase 13% by 2026, almost twice the national average.
 Medical and health services managers are projected to experience an even larger increase at 20%.